In "The Sense of Beauty" of 1896, the Harvard philosopher George Santayana wrote:

 "During the entire duration of study, practical harmonization classes on the common basis of sound, colour and form will be taught with the aim of creating a balance between the physical and mental properties of the individual."

 Itten's circular scheme of twelve colours - primaries, secondaries and intermediate hues - was not new.
 It first appeared in 1708, as an insert to an artists’ manual on miniature painting.
 The same colour circle was espoused by the German Romantic painter Philipp Otto Runge, who expanded it to three dimensions, in "Colour-Sphere" of 1810.
 Colours based on the primaries and secondaries flowed around the equator of his sphere; each colour graduating in tonal steps, lighter and darker, towards either pole of white or black.
 As well as rational reform, Runge hoped for a fundamental regeneration of religion through his art.
-Inspired by the mystic Jakob Böhme, writing two centuries earlier, Runge attributed symbolic meaning to colour when deployed, such that primaries could represent the Holy Trinity in his early paintings.
+Inspired by the mystic Jakob Böhme, writing two centuries earlier, Runge attributed symbolic meaning to colour, such that primaries could represent the Holy Trinity and so on.
 In an upsurge of spiritualism, overtly occult tendencies became apparent in painting by the mid-19th century.
 A Miss Georgina Houghton, for one, claimed that spirits worked through her to choose colours according to their meanings.
 A catalogue of her exhibition of 1871 in London listed their meanings, starting with red, yellow and blue as Father, Son and Holy Ghost (though Runge would have had them in the order blue, red and yellow).
 She detailed many others - burnt sienna, for instance, represented Clearness of Judgement.